There is a lot to contemplate when it comes to running your home.

 - Should I install carpets or tile?

-Your heating unit shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every energy bill.
+Your heating unit shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.

 1. Frequent Repair Costs

-It is common for a heating unit to eventually need a new belt or a little TLC once a year to make sure everything is running properly, but a well-maintained heating system should work without much fixing along the way.
-A few indications that your system may be in need of replacing are below:
+It is not uncommon for a heating unit to eventually need a new belt or a little attention once a year to make sure everything is running properly, but a well-maintained heating system should work without much fixing along the way.
+A few signs that your system may be in need of replacing are below:

 - needing several visits during the same heating season;

 - constantly spending money just to keep your house comfortably warm.